alabamaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • All personal information records of a domestic violence/assault victim

-• Records filed by adoption agencies, child protective services during the course of the proceedings
+• Records filed by adoption agencies and child protective services during the course of the proceedings

 • Records detailing the financial status or property inventory of selected persons